kinow/autosubmit/docs/source/usage/run.rst

       expid       experiment identifier
       -nt                   --notransitive
-                                prevents doing the transitive reduction when plotting the workflow -h, --help  show this help message and exit
+                                prevents doing the transitive reduction when plotting the workflow -v                    --update_version
+                                update the experiment version to match the actual autosubmit version -h, --help  show this help message and exit

 Example:
 ::

     autosubmit run cxxx
+.. important:: If the autosubmit version is set on autosubmit.conf it must match the actual autosubmit version
 .. hint:: It is recommended to launch it in background and with ``nohup`` (continue running although the user who launched the process logs out).

 Example: